-Long before the emergence of the First Federation (the Federation of Worlds) in the early 10th century, the Genetekkers had ceased to exist as a unified clade.
+Long before the emergence of the First Federation (the Federation of Sophonts) in the early 10th century, the Genetekkers had ceased to exist as a unified clade.
 But genetekkerese culture, genetekkerese biotech, genetekkerese erotica and poetry and biosculpture and martial arts, these continued to have a tremendous influence throughout the Federation and beyond, not only in themselves and in their original purity, but through various derivative cultures and clades, some of which, like the Penglaian Empire, the Dionysian Erotocracy and the Lalandian Bioarchy, became large empires; and in the case of the Penglai Empire the biggest empire mindkind had seen until the rise of the Conver Ambi.

 Perhaps the most powerful influence the Genetekkers had was in their successors and descendants, House Genen, some of whom are genomically little changed from their ancestors of the late Interplanetary age.
 Today the Genen remains among the most influential and widespread of the great clade houses, and their rich and diverse culture shows to us the greatness and innovative foresight of the original genetekkers and biopunks.
 Various derivatives of Genetteker culture and memetics, and even a few pure genomics and lazurogened forms are also still be found throughout the Zoeific Biopolity and beyond.